 (a) directors (both executive and non-executive), officers, employees of the Company (including permanent, part-time and contract (fixed-term) employees), and volunteers (“Personnel“);

-(b) any third party (person or entity) who performs services for or on behalf of the Company.
+(b) any third party (person or entity) with whom the Company has, or plans to establish, some form of business relationship and include those who performs services for or on behalf of the Company.
 This includes actual and potential clients, customers, joint-ventures, joint-venture partners, consortium partners, outsourcing providers, contractors, consultants, sub-contractors, suppliers, vendors, agents, distributors, representatives, intermediaries and investors (“Business Associates“); and

 (c) joint-venture entities in which the Company has non-controlling interests, co-ventures and associated companies are strongly encouraged to adopt these or similar principles.

 (a) Bribery means the act of giving or receiving ‘gratification’ in exchange for some kind of influence or action in return, that the recipient would otherwise not offer.

 (b) Company means GSC Movies Sdn Bhd (198501008167 / 140612-D8).

 (c) Corruption is the abuse of entrusted power for personal gain.
 Essentially, it is the act of giving or receiving of any gratification or reward in the form of cash or in-kind of high value for performing a task in relation to his/ her job description.